bambooforest/IntroDataScience_Spring_2022/3_data_and_data_wrangling/README.md

 -   Ordinal scales are equidistant, so you can rank them, but how much x from y are is unknown

-# Data types in statistics

-A [variable in computer
-programming](https://en.wikipedia.org/wiki/Variable_(computer_science))
-is used to store information that can be referenced and manipulated by a computer program.
+One last distinction to make clear is between the term “variable” in computer programming and in statistical analysis.
+A [variable in computer programming](https://en.wikipedia.org/wiki/Variable_(computer_science)) is used to store information that can be referenced and manipulated by a computer program.
 One assigns a value to a variable, e.g. in R: